naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris Angry: I was half asleep...

 Nadine Confused: How are we late?
-Also I don't get a say?
+Also don't I get a say?
+I never heard this til now!

-Scruffy: I just figure that we all deserve a break from this city.
-Eris you have vacation today and your job has been overworking you.
-And Nadine, you've been getting bullied by Kranion all month.
-So let's have this whole city behind us for the day and enjoy some sight seeing!
+Nadine Happy: On second thought, it'd be fun to be away from the annoying skeleton brothers...

 Eris Angry: Good night.